wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/BuildFromSnapshots.md

 BUILDING FROM SNAPSHOTS

-**NOTE: Building servers from snapshots is only possible using the Expedited build method the tookit isn't setup for snapshot builds in hardcore mode**
+**NOTE 1: Building servers from snapshots is only possible using the Expedited build method the tookit isn't setup for snapshot builds in hardcore mode**

+**NOTE 2: You must always make sure that the configuration of the template you are using to deploy from snapshots is consistent with the snapshots you are deploying.
+For example if your snapshot is built for using apache and your template is configured to use NGINX, you will obviously have issues**

 There can be some performance (meaning quicker deployments of, in particular webservers spawned during autoscaling events) if snapshots are pre-prepared and our server instances provisioned using snapshots so I thought I would go over how to use snapshots.